AdamLearns/Abbott/README.md

 - Migrate the database (I only did this once):
   - Just run `pg_dump` on my main computer and then `psql -h MINI_PC_IP` to restore it directly to the mini PC.

+## Back-ups

+They're taken automatically at start-up if there was a migration.
+If there isn't a migration, you can take one manually with `pg_dump -d postgres://postgres:bar@localhost/foo > ./backup.sql`.

 ### How to run `get-tokens` with a test database from my Mac

 - Note: at the time I'm writing these instructions, it's possible that there'll be a collision on port 3000.
 If that's the case, then update `get-tokens` and probably this README.